hep-gc/docker/external_cloud/README.md

 2. Starting in the external_cloud, build the docker container that will be running cloudscheduler and condor

     $ sudo docker build .

+The last line of the output following this build command should read "Successfully built [container ID]".

-3. Run the docker container using the last container ID printed during the build output, forwarding the ports used by condor and cloudscheduler:
+3. Run the docker container using the container ID printed in the last line of the build output, forwarding the ports used by condor and cloudscheduler:

-    $ docker run -itd --privileged --network host -p 9618:9618 -p 40000-40500:40000-40500 -p 8080:8080 [container ID]
+    $ docker run -itd --privileged -p 9618:9618 -p 40000-40500:40000-40500 [container ID]

     This will output the ID of the running container.

 4. Start a bash shell in the running docker container:

-    $ docker exec -it [running container ID]
+    $ docker exec -it [running container ID] /bin/bash

 5. The container should already be running condor and cloudscheduler, with the otter-container cloud enabled.
 The computecanada west cloud is also configured in the /etc/cloudscheduler/cloud_resources.conf file.
 More clouds can be added to the cloud_resources.conf file as needed.